makma/fingerprintjs.com/content/blog/state-of-identity-podcast-featuring-ceo-dan-pinto-fingerprintjs.md

 Welcome to State of Identity!
 I'm your host, Cameron D’Ambrosi.

-Joining me this week is Dan Pinto, CEO at FingerprintJS.
+Joining me this week is Dan Pinto, CEO at Fingerprint.
 Dan, welcome to the podcast.

 #### DAN: